 Making the Greek Lamb Burgers with Tzatziki Sauce:

-- For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
-Once you add that to the remaining ingredients, form your patties into the size that will cover the bun.
+For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
+Once you add that to the remaining ingredients, form your patties into a size that will cover your bun of choice.
+I am a huge fan of seasoning and striking the perfect balance is equally important.

 This burger will be full of moisture and flavor that will put a smile on the faces of all that give this a try.
 When it’s time to spice up your burger night make this Greek Lamb Burger and you will be pleasantly surprised.Print